 As you change your location, the graph and chart will be refreshed with information for your set location.
 This can help you reveal any competitors that you may not be aware of, but should consider watching closer.
 Below, in list form, you will see competitors that you may want to consider tracking, based on the amount of keywords both your set project domain and the listed competitor have in common.

-Merging and Moving Targetings Between Projects
+Moving Targetings Between Projects

-With a Guru account or higher, you have the ability to merge a targeted set of keywords from one project to another.
+With a Guru account or higher, you have the ability to move a targeted set of keywords from one project to another.
 If you previously had multiple projects set up to track different areas or different devices, this function allows you consolidate your tracking data in the same place.

 As a result, you’ll save your project limits and be able to compare how well your strategy works across multiple areas in one project.
 For tracking international campaigns or different cities in the same state, containing multiple targetings in one project will make your work easier.